taz123456789/detection/README.md

 open new terminal:

-run the node (as a default it will capture yellow object )
+run the node (as a default it will capture yellow object).

-it should open camera and send angles (try to move left and right)
+ It should open camera and send angles (try to move left and right)

 in case if you want to change target_color run: